-\ Students must have successfully completed all academic coursework and practica prior to applying for internship (CPSE 688-R).
-Students must apply for internship online at the BYU Internship Office webpage: http://saas.byu.edu/intern/
+Prior to applying for an internship students must have successfully defended their thesis prospectus.
+Students must have successfully completed all academic coursework and practica prior to entering an internship (CPSE 688-R).
+Students must apply for internship online at the BYU Internship Office webpage: https://intern.byu.edu/

-Optional Classes: Two credits of the 70-credit-hour program are open for students to take optional courses.
+Optional Classes: Three credits of the 70-credit-hour program are open for students to take optional courses.
 Students often consider the following optional courses: